On quiver Grassmannians and orbit closures for gen-finite modules: Special (co)tilting

 The final statement follows by Yoneda's lemma, since

 using that $E$ is a cogenerator so $\kdual A\in\add{E}$. \end{proof}

 \begin{dfn} Let $E\in\lmod{A}$ and $\Gamma=\End_A(E)^{\op}$.

-\begin{itemize} \item[(1)]If $E$ is a cogenerator, let $P$ be as in Lemma~\ref{special-tilt}(2).
-We call $B_P=\End_\Gamma(T_P)$ the \emph{cogenerator-tilted algebra} of $E$, and the idempotent $e\in B_P$ given by projection onto $P$ is called \emph{special}. \item[(2)]If $E$ is a generator, let $Q$ be as in Lemma~\ref{special-tilt}(1).
-We call $B^Q=\End_\Gamma(C^Q)$ the \emph{generator-cotilted algebra} of $E$, and the idempotent $e\in B^Q$ given by projection onto $Q$ is called \emph{special}. \end{itemize} \end{dfn}
+\begin{itemize} \item[(1)]If $E$ is a cogenerator, let $P$ be as in Lemma~\ref{special-tilt}(1).
+We call $B_P=\End_\Gamma(T_P)^\op$ the \emph{cogenerator-tilted algebra} of $E$, and the idempotent $e\in B_P$ given by projection onto $P$ is called \emph{special}. \item[(2)]If $E$ is a generator, let $Q$ be as in Lemma~\ref{special-tilt}(2).
+We call $B^Q=\End_\Gamma(C^Q)^\op$ the \emph{generator-cotilted algebra} of $E$, and the idempotent $e\in B^Q$ given by projection onto $Q$ is called \emph{special}. \end{itemize} \end{dfn}

-It follows from Lemma~\ref{special-tilt} that the idempotent subalgebra defined by the special idempotent is isomorphic to $A$ in both cases, and from Remark~\ref{end-specialtilt} that the canonical tilting $B^Q$-module $\kdual C^Q$ is the unique $B^Qe$-special tilting module and the canonical cotilting $B_P$-module $\kdual T_P$ is the unique $\kdual(eB_P)$-special cotilting module.
-We note that if $E$ is both a generator and a cogenerator then, in the terminology of \cite{PS1}, the generator-cotilted algebra of $E$ is the $1$-coshifted algebra of $\Gamma$, and the cogenerator-tilted algebra of $E$ is the $1$-shifted algebra of $\Gamma$.
+It follows from Lemma~\ref{special-tilt} that, for either $B=B_P$ or $B=B^Q$, the idempotent subalgebra $eBe$ defined by the special idempotent $e$ is isomorphic to $A$.
+Furthermore, it follows from Remark~\ref{end-specialtilt} that the canonical tilting $B^Q$-module $\kdual C^Q$ is the unique $B^Qe$-special tilting module and the canonical cotilting $B_P$-module $\kdual T_P$ is the unique $\kdual(eB_P)$-special cotilting module.
+We note that if $E$ is both a generator and a cogenerator then, in the terminology of \cite{PS1}, the cogenerator-tilted algebra of $E$ is the $1$-shifted algebra of $\Gamma$, and the generator-cotilted algebra of $E$ is the $1$-coshifted algebra of $\Gamma$.

 \begin{exa} Let $A$ be a finite-dimensional algebra, and fix a natural number $L$ such that $\rad^L(A)=0$.
 Let $E$ be a basic $A$-module such that

 and write $R_A=\End_{A}(E)^{\op}$.
 This construction is due to Auslander \cite{ART1}, and Dlab and Ringel showed that $R_A$ is quasihereditary \cite{DR-ADR}; hence $R_A$ is often called the ADR-algebra of $A$.
 Since $A/\rad^L(A)=A$, the module $E$ is a generator, and so $R_A$ admits a unique basic $\kdual E$-special cotilting module $C$ by Lemma~\ref{special-tilt}.